 Creamy scalloped potatoes are made with layers of potatoes and homemade cream sauce.
 Make this recipe for a casual dinner or holiday meal.

-Scalloped potatoes make the perfect side for a weekend dinner or gathering with friends since they go with just about anything.
+This casserole make the perfect side for a weekend dinner too, because it goes well with just about anything.

 Difference between au gratin and scalloped potatoes

 While both are baked potato casseroles, scalloped and au gratin have one distinct difference – cheese!
 Both feature layers of sliced potatoes with milk or heavy cream, but only au gratin potatoes have shredded cheese between the layers.

 Potatoes au gratin also often has a layer of breadcrumbs on top.
 Another key difference is the thickness of the slices; those used in au gratin are typically much thinner.

 Ingredient Notes and Substitutions

 Note: This is just a partial list of ingredients.
 For the full ingredient list, see the recipe card at the bottom of this post.

 - Potatoes – Yukon Gold are the best choice for this recipe, as they hold their shape well.